franciscojma86/autolayout/README.md

 ##Usage
 Using UIView+Autolayout is very simple, but you must still follow the Auto Layout basics:
--Before adding any constraints, the view must be already added to a superview -Layout constraints between 2 views must be added to a superview they have in common -Call -layoutIfNeeded from the superview to layout the constraints and see the effects
+- Before adding any constraints, the view must be already added to a superview
+- Layout constraints between 2 views must be added to a superview they have in common
+- Call -layoutIfNeeded from the superview to layout the constraints and see the effects

 ####Creating a constraint

-There are 4 types of constraints this category can generate for you -Edges alignment
+There are 4 types of constraints this category can generate for you
+- Edges alignment
--Centers alignment
+- Centers alignment
--Dimensions alignment
+- Dimensions alignment
--Relative positions
+- Relative positions

 #####Edges alignment